 Videos are attention-grabbers that make messages easily digestible.
 Today, social media is exploding with less-than-a-minute lifestyle videos on a wide range of subjects from feather eyebrows to Japanese ramen.

 When it comes to video content success, no name comes close to Felix Arvid Ulf Kjellberg, otherwise known as PewDiePie.
 The Swedish YouTuber has generated more than 15 billion views since he opened an account in 2010.

-The video content that brought PewDiePie celebrity status involved video game commentary characterized by “goofy jokes, profanity and loud outbursts.”
-His materials have raised brows, even led to cancelled deals, but he created a personal brand that remains influential to this date.
+The video content that brought PewDiePie celebrity status involved video game commentary characterized by “goofy jokes, profanity, and loud outbursts.”
+His materials have raised brows, and even led to canceled deals, but he created a personal brand that remains influential to this date.

-While it is true that there are different paths to build a personal brand via content, there are fundamental tasks to get you started.
+While it is true that there are different paths to building a personal brand via content, there are fundamental tasks to get you started.